-The Company for Managing Investment Funds "Kristal Invest" a.d., Banja Luka acts in legal transactions with third parties for and on behalf of the Fund.
-Furthermore, the Company has the right to manage the Fund's assets, in accordance with the Law and the Agreement on the Investment Fund Management.
+The Company for managing investment funds "Kristal Invest" a.d.
+Banja Luka acts in legal transactions with third parties on behalf of the Fund, except in legal transactions with the Company when the Fund is represented by the chairman of the Fund's Supervisory Board.
+Furthermore, the Company has the right to manage the Fund's assets, in accordance with the Law and the Agreement on the Investment Fund.